MirjamC/xml-workshop/8_page_ET.md

 newspaper_with_order
 ```

-Now we have our data in a Dataframe we have some easy options for manipulating the data.
+Now that we have our data in a Dataframe, we have some easy options for manipulating the data.
 One of these is ordering, or sorting, the Dataframe.
 A Dataframe can be sorted by any of its columns, or even multiple columns.
 The original shape and content is maintained, but the order of the rows is changed to whatever is specified.
 The syntax for sorting a Dateframe is: